 Thomas Wolf's GoTools program does much more thorough status analysis than the Go-playing programs do.
 It does not give wrong answers; if it is given a sufficiently difficult problem, it thinks until it has completed its analysis.
 If you specifically want a program that does life-and-death analysis, you are recommended to buy this one, which gives correct answers, rather than a program that was designed primarily to play Go.
 It can also be used to generate problems.

-GoTools is available from Thomas Wolf by post or by download.
+GoTools is available from Thomas Wolf by download.

 This is a single large SGF file, which you can download at Kogo's web site.
 It is incompatible with some SGF-reading software; the site lists the programs that can use it.